python/mypy/docs/source/common_issues.rst

 suppressing other errors that you don't really want to ignore!

-(``# mypy: ignore`` comments are per-line and should not be confused with :ref:`inline-configuration` comments, which are per-file configuration directives that just happen to be formatted a similar way.)
+(``# mypy: ignore`` comments are per-line and should not be confused with :ref:`inline-config` comments, which are per-file configuration directives that just happen to be formatted a similar way.)

 Another option is to explicitly annotate values with type ``Any`` --